Spectroscopy: Crystals and extended materials

 The combination of atoms or molecules into crystals or other extended forms leads to the creation of additional energetic states.
 These states are numerous and therefore have a high density of states.
 This high density often makes the spectra weaker and less distinct, i.e., broader.
 For instance, blackbody radiation is due to the thermal motions of atoms and molecules within a material.
 Acoustic and mechanical responses are due to collective motions as well.

-Pure crystals, though, can have distinct spectral transitions, and the crystal arrangement also has an effect on the observed molecular spectra.
-The regular lattice structure of crystals also scatters x-rays, electrons or neutrons allowing for crystallographic studies.
+Pure crystals, though, can have distinct spectral transitions, and the crystal arrangement has an effect on the observed molecular spectra.
+The regular lattice structure of crystals scatters X-rays, electrons, or neutrons, allowing for crystallographic studies.

 Nuclei

-Nuclei also have distinct energy states that are widely separated and lead to gamma ray spectra.
+Nuclei have distinct energy states that are widely separated and lead to gamma ray spectra.
 Distinct nuclear spin states can have their energy separated by a magnetic field, and this allows for nuclear magnetic resonance spectroscopy.